 After his arrest, Short was also linked to the Six Daring Bandits, another gang that was broken up near the same time as the O'Malley gang.
 For instance, the Crane bank robbery was generally attributed to the Six Daring Bandits.

 Short was transported to Oklahoma and jailed at Muscogee to await trial on the Okemah robberies.
 While he was still awaiting trial, he lost his appeal in the Springfield bakery holdup case and was ordered to serve his ten-year sentence.
 Authorities in Oklahoma would not release Short to Missouri, however, until after his trial on the Okemah bank jobs.
 In late November, he was found guilty in federal court of complicity in the Okemah crimes.
 On December 3, however, before he could be sentenced, he and three of his comrades in the O'Malley gang, including Dewey Gilmore, broke out of the Muscogee jail where they were being held, seriously wounding a lawman in the process.
 Three days later, they were trailed to a farmhouse near Claremore, where lawmen engaged them in a shootout when they refused to surrender.
-One outlaw was killed outright, Short was mortally wounded and died within hours, Gilmore was also wounded, and the fourth ma
+One outlaw was killed outright, Short was mortally wounded and died within hours, Gilmore was also wounded, and the fourth man surrendered.

 Short's body was brought back to Galena for burial.